 The CHRC has not implemented a share ownership requirement for directors due to the fact that at least 50% of a director's annual retainer is to be paid in DSUs.
-With all directors holding DSUs until he or she ceases to be a director, the objective of aligning director interests with Shareholder interests is achieved without the need for share ownership guidelines.
+With all directors holding DSUs until he or she ceases to be a director (subject to limited exceptions as agreed to by the holder of the DSU), the objective of aligning director interests with Shareholder interests is achieved without the need for share ownership guidelines.